MSLNZ/rpi-ocr/docs/install.rst

 running the ``rpi-setup.sh`` script.
 If you want to perform OCR on a computer running Windows, Linux or macOS then follow the instructions below.

-* Tesseract-OCR_ -- You can also use the trained models in the tessdata_ directory.
+* Tesseract-OCR_ -- You can also use the trained models in the tessdata_ directory
-* ssocr_ -- An executable that runs on Windows (without Cygwin_) can be found at ssocr-win64_
+* ssocr_ -- An executable that runs on Windows can be found at ssocr-win64_

 .. _virtual environment: https://docs.python.org/3/tutorial/venv.html
 .. _SSH: https://www.ssh.com/ssh/